suvo-gh/suvo-gh/index.md

 **Skills used:** Python, Keras, Tensorflow

-**Project Objective:** Predicting weather a given image is a Cat or a Dog using Convolutional Neural Networks
+**Project Objective:** Prediction of whether a given image is a Cat or a Dog using Convolutional Neural Networks which may be further implemented as a feature in a bigger project.

 **Quantifiable result:** We could train the Convolutional Neural Network to attain a accuracy of [**80%** using **23** epochs](https://github.com/suvo-gh/Cat_or_Dog_prediction/blob/main/CNN_Project%20(Image_Classification).ipynb).